PREY s currently out there on submission, and so I’m unable to fiddle with it any more.

 Version Two Prey lost the psychic element and concentrated purely on the kidnap and the evil nanny.

 The latest version is now a dual narrative thriller – now Gabrielle is sixteen, and we see how and why she gets into crime.
-The title though, is a recent change, as Prey was still my preferred option, until it was suggested to me that it sounds like dystopian fiction or horror.

 The idea for the book arose fairly naturally from my previous, non fiction writing, which was about baby and child care and development.
 Who looks after the baby is a fraught issue for parents – and I thought it would be fun to explore that in a book.
 So it started with a working mother, new baby, and nanny.
 That was the launch point, but it’s not really where it ended up, because I got far more interested in the big sister, Emily.
 In fact when I started writing, Emily’s voice came through very clearly as the narrator, and after that, the book was driven by what was happening to her, and how she felt about it.
 A first person narrator is not always easy, but this book zipped along with her in charge.
 Having said that, the voice has changed so much since that early version, but I still have Emily as first person narrator.

 But in the final incarnation, I realised it was interesting to contrast Emily’s life with Gabrielle’s, and in the process to think about rich and poor – hence the new narrator, and in fact Gabrielle has now taken over.
 It’s been an interesting journey!